open-contracting-partnership/coalition/content/posts/Statement_Ukraine_Transparency.md

 - Compulsory use of European Commission data-mining tool: All Member States should use the data-mining tool ARACHNE, which should be interoperable with other public datasets.

 Although some of these tasks require slight changes in several regulations (implementation of the Act on high-value datasets, or imposing stronger transparency requirements in Financial Regulation), they should be considered as components of a comprehensive system.
 Organisations dealing with transparency of expenditure, company, and beneficial ownership have the competence, and knowledge of practical solutions to achieve this.
-Politicians and other officials now have a special responsibility to put them into action."
+Politicians and other officials now have a special responsibility to put them into action.